-Instruction 3 L Hours per week

-Duration of Semester End Examination 3 Hours
+Instruction Duration of Semester End Examination SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 - 1. Able to learn and analysing data in using statistical tools. - 2.
 Able to fit the hypothetical data using probability distribution. - 3.
 Able to fit the random data using distribution function. - 4.
 Able to understand the data using the testing of Hypothesis. - 5.
 Able to understand the basic concepts of the Number Theory for data security.